 Another way to locate the pole is to extend a line from Gacrux through Acrux and draw another line at a right angle to the line connecting the Pointers.
 The pole is near the point where the two lines cross.

 Alpha Centauri can be used to find several deep sky objects that appear in the vicinity.
-The open clusters NGC 5617 and Trumpler 22 appear about a degree west-northwest of the star, in the direction of Hadar.
+The open clusters NGC 5617 (the Dracula Cluster) and Trumpler 22 appear around a degree west-northwest of the star, in the direction of Hadar.
 The open cluster NGC 5606 lies north of NGC 5617, on the imaginary line connecting Alpha and Epsilon Centauri.

 Constellation

 Centaurus contains many interesting deep sky objects.
 These include Omega Centauri, the largest (36′.3), brightest (mag.
 3.9) and most massive globular cluster known in the Milky Way, the starburst galaxy Centaurus A, one of the brightest galaxies in the sky (mag.
-6.84), the spiral galaxies NGC 4945 and NGC 4622 (the Backward Galaxy), the irregular galaxy NGC 5253, a member of the Centaurus A/M83 Group, the elliptical galaxy NGC 4696, the brightest galaxy in the Centaurus Cluster, the polar-ring lenticular galaxy NGC 4650A, the open clusters NGC 3766 and NGC 5460, the protoplanetary nebula ESO 172-7, also known as the Boomerang Nebula, and the bright planetary nebula NGC 3918, also known as the Blue Planetary or the Southerner.
+6.84), the spiral galaxies NGC 4945 and NGC 4622 (the Backward Galaxy), the irregular galaxy NGC 5253, a member of the Centaurus A/M83 Group, the elliptical galaxy NGC 4696, the brightest galaxy in the Centaurus Cluster, the polar-ring lenticular galaxy NGC 4650A, the open clusters NGC 3766 and NGC 5460, the Lambda Centauri Nebula (IC 2944, Running Chicken Nebula), the protoplanetary nebula ESO 172-7 (the Boomerang Nebula), and the bright planetary nebula NGC 3918, also known as the Blue Planetary or the Southerner.

 While it stays mostly invisible to northern observers, Centaurus is circumpolar in the southern hemisphere, i.e. it never falls below the horizon and can be seen throughout the year.

-The best time of year to see the stars and deep sky objects in the constellation is during the month of May, when it rises high in the evening sky.
+The best time of the year to see the stars and deep sky objects in the constellation is during the month of May, when it rises high above the horizon in the early evening.
 The entire constellation is visible from locations between the latitudes 25° N and 90° S.

 Alpha Centauri